gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

-Since _SSA(s)_ is closed under borrow operations, a natural equivalence class structure arises if one considers the elements of _SSA(s)_ that are derived via iterative borrowed operations from the same underlying value to be equivalent.
+Since _SSA(s)_ is closed under borrow operations, a natural equivalence class structure arises if one considers the elements of _SSA(s)_ that are derived via nested borrowed operations from the same underlying value to be equivalent.
 For our purposes, we wish to model semantics where there is only one such dominating value, so we restrict our definition of semantic values by stating that given any semantic value _s_ there must exist a single static value